Multipath interference from large trapped ion chains: Observation of coherent light scattering

 where $A_j$ is the amplitude of light scattered by \emph{j}-th ion in the observation direction. $A_j$ has been set to the unity value for all contributing ions from the string for all measured ion strings containing up to 20 ions.
 The obtained ideal interference pattern as a function of tip voltages $U_{\rm tip}$ has been then scaled to best fit of the measured count rate using

 where we fit parameters $I_{\rm incoh}$ and $\kappa$ correspond to the incoherent light offset including the detected background counts and relative coherent contribution, respectively.
-For the simulations of the interference measurements realized on 28 and 53 ions, the amplitude of the light coherently scattered by ions at different axial spatial positions $z$ is not constant and includes the Gaussian spatial modulation of the exciting 397~nm beam intensity,
+The visibilities of simulated interference fringes provide an estimate of the local interference visibility $V$ in analogy with the two-ion case.
+The simulations are in very good agreement with the observed interference patterns, which suggests that the spatial distributions of ions in the crystal correspond to the ideal positions given solely by the axial trapping potential and the mutual Coulomb repulsion.
+In addition, this agreement points to the near-equality of the coherent contribution to the detected signal from all individual ions present in the crystal, see Appendix for quantitative comparisons.
+The precisely measured background corresponding dominantly to detector dark counts has been subtracted in order to unify the presentation with the two ion case, however, it presents a much less significant limit for these large ion strings.

-Here, the additional fitting parameter $\sigma_z$ corresponds to the width of 397~nm laser beam intensity profile on the string axis.
+The measured data in Fig.~\ref{fig:interference}-f) show the observed interference pattern for the string containing 53~ions.
+In the the corresponding simulation, the amplitude of the light coherently scattered by ions at different axial spatial positions $z$ is not constant and includes the Gaussian spatial modulation of the exciting 397~nm beam intensity,